 cVim Alternatives

 cVim is described as 'An extension adding Vim-like bindings to Google Chrome' and is a keyboard navigation utility in the web browsers category.
 There are more than 25 alternatives to cVim for a variety of platforms, including Mac, Windows, Linux, Mozilla Firefox and Google Chrome apps.
 The best cVim alternative is Mousio, which is free.
-Other great apps like cVim are Vimium, Vieb, Shortcat and hunt-n-peck.
+Other great apps like cVim are Vimium, Vieb, Shortcat and Tridactyl.

 Copy a direct link to this comment to your clipboard